|

 (HAV).
 Symptoms may include: jaundice (yellow eyes), dark urine,

-nausea, fever, tiredness, loss of appetite, stomach ache, vomiting
+nausea, fever, tiredness, loss of appetite, stomach ache, and vomiting.

 Hepatitis B |